 Voting in a General Election

 The General Election ballot contains candidates from recognized political parties and bodies (if any), independent candidates and options for write-in candidates.
 When you vote in a General Election you do not specify a party on your voter certificate.
 Once you complete the paperwork, you will be provided the ballot for your specific precinct.

 Each employee in this state shall, upon reasonable notice to his or her employer, be permitted by his or her employer to take any necessary time off from his or her employment to vote in any municipal, county, state, or federal political party primary or election for which such employee is qualified and registered to vote on the day on which such primary or election is held; provided, however, that such necessary time off shall not exceed two hours; and provided, further, that, if the hours of work of such employee commence at least two hours after the opening of the polls or end at least two hours prior to the closing of the polls, then the time off for voting as provided for in this Code section shall not be available.
 The employer may specify the hours during which the employee may absent himself or herself as provided in this Code section.

-Each elector shall present proper identification to a poll worker.
+Each elector shall present proper identification to a poll official.
 Proper identification shall consist of any one of the following:

 Those who are entitled to vote by absentee ballot under the Uniformed and Overseas Citizens Absentee Voting Act are exempt from this requirement.